 I think "Lux Cantorum" is more reflective of our mission statement: "Cantorum" points to the "community" element and "Lux" points to the "transformative power" of the music we prepare and share.
 The reference to light as a spiritual concept ... is beautiful to me.

 We agree that there is beauty in both the sound and the meaning of the name.
 We also believe that this name represents and communicates who we are, which is so important.

-We thank you for supporting LCC now, and we look forward to sharing the new LCC with you in the future.
+We thank you for supporting LCC now, and we look forward to sharing our songs with you in the future.